damianpereira86/api-automation-training/README.md

 ### **Milestone 7: Pre and Post conditions: Hooks**

-**Objective**: Write hooks for pre and post conditions.
+**Objective**: Write hooks for pre and post-conditions.

 Note: Since this is a mock API, there are some scenarios that will not work, such as creating an order to use it in the Get Order tests.

 1. Write a [before hook](https://mochajs.org/#hooks) in the Get Order test suite.
    1. Add a Before hook that creates an order by calling the right method in the StoreService model.
    3. Obtain and store the order ID (the variable for this must be declared above the before hook).
    4. Use the saved Order ID in the Get Order test.
-Note that this step will make the test fail as axplained above.
+Note that this step will make the test fail as explained above.
 2. Write an after each hook in the Create Order test suite.
 This is very useful for cleaning up data after a test execution.
    1. Declare an orderId variable on top of the test suite
    2. After every positive test, update the orderId variable with the newly created Order ID.